inikola/go-euro-test/README.txt

-- This code was written for testing purposes.
+- This code is written for testing purposes.

 -The project consists of two modules, go-euro-common which contains the model, and some utility classes, and go-euro having some service implementation, bussines logic and the Main class.